Floodplain Management Unit

 The NFIP: The NFIP was established with the passage of the National Flood Insurance Act of 1968.
 The NFIP is a federal program enabling property owners in participating communities to purchase flood insurance as protection against flood losses, while requiring state and local governments to enforce floodplain management ordinances that aim to reduce future flood damage.
 More than 22,100 communities in the U.S. participate in the NFIP and more than 5.1 million NFIP policies are in force, providing $1.25 trillion of content and building coverage.
 Residents and business owners who own property in SFHAs in participating communities are required to purchase flood insurance if they have a mortgage from a federally regulated or insured lender.
 Residents and business owners with a mortgage on a building outside high-risk areas can also purchase flood insurance and may be eligible for lower-cost Preferred Risk Policies.

 Participation in the NFIP is voluntary.
-In Georgia, there are 568 participating communities in all of the State’s 159 counties.
-There are 81 communities with mapped SFHAs that are not participating.
+In Georgia, there are 584 participating communities in all of the State’s 159 counties, representing 89% of Georgia communities with mapped Special Flood Hazard Areas.
+There are 71 communities with mapped SFHAs that are not participating.
 A community that does not participate in the NFIP faces the following challenges:

 - Flood insurance will not be available